-Executive Perspective Podcast: Dom Delfino, SVP of Worldwide Sales and Systems Engineering
+Executive Perspective Podcast: Dom Delfino, SVP and GM, Americas

-In this VMware Executive Perspective podcast episode, Eric Nielson, senior director of marketing at VMware, sits down with Dom Delfino, VMware’s senior vice president of worldwide sales and systems engineering for the software-defined data center.
+In this VMware Executive Perspective podcast episode, Eric Nielson, senior director of marketing at VMware, sits down with Dom Delfino, senior vice president and general manager of VMware Americas.
 Delfino spends about 75 percent of his time on the road meeting with customers, channel partners, and ecosystem partners.
 According to Delfino, the practical realities associated with incorporating cloud technologies have now reached the enterprise, and that’s a good thing.

 “Cloud reality has set in for our customers,” says Delfino.
 “A lot of times when technology is first emerging, it’s in the hype cycle: ‘What it’s going to be?’
 ‘What’s it going to do?’
 The value to the customer is still being vetted by the market.”

 Listen to the full podcast below to hear Nielson and Delfino discuss the significant challenge many companies face in both running their current business and also disrupting it at the same time.

 “For a lot of people, the legacy business is what’s holding them back,” says Delfino.
 “The maintenance and resources required to continue the operation of the legacy environment—because it’s running the businesses—is significant.
 And at the same time there is an urgency to innovate.
 It’s a challenge for everyone, but everyone has the same challenge.”

 “And when I’m talking to companies, what surprises me most are two words: ‘I can’t.’
 Of course you can, and you must.”